Own-Data-Privateer/hoardy-mail/README.md

 - subcommands:
   - `{count,list,mark,fetch,mirror,delete,expire}`
     - `count (list)`
-    : count how many matching messages specified folders (or all of them, by default) contain
+    : count how many matching messages each specified folder has (counts for all available folders by default)
     - `mark`
-    : mark matching messages in specified folders with a specified way
+    : mark matching messages in specified folders in a specified way
     - `fetch (mirror)`
     : fetch matching messages from specified folders, feed them to an MDA, and then mark them in a specified way if MDA succeeds
     - `delete (expire)`